ARM-software/psa-api/doc/crypto/api/ops/key-derivation.rst

     .. summary::
         The PBKDF2-AES-CMAC-PRF-128 password-hashing or key-stretching algorithm.

     PBKDF2 is specified by :RFC-title:`8018#5.2`.
-This algorithm specifies the PBKDF2 algorithm using the AES-CMAC-PRF-128 pseudo-random function specified by :RFC:`4615`
+This algorithm specifies the PBKDF2 algorithm using the AES-CMAC-PRF-128 pseudorandom function specified by :RFC:`4615`

     This key-derivation algorithm uses the same inputs as `PSA_ALG_PBKDF2_HMAC()` with the same constraints.